thisdot/angular-tensorflow-snake/README.md

 - The `CameraFeedDirective` which uses the `NavigatorService` to capture user's camera and output the feed into the `<video>` tag.
-- The `HandDetectorDirective` which imports Tensorflow WebGl backend and the pre-trained [hand pose detection model](), which is then used to estimate a direction where the user's hand is pointing and sends it upwards using the `directionChange` EventEmitter.
+- The `HandDetectorDirective` which imports TensorFlow.js WebGl backend and the pre-trained [hand pose detection model](), which is then used to estimate a direction where the user's hand is pointing and sends it upwards using the `directionChange` EventEmitter.
 The `WebcamComponent` then reacts to this